Student Accounts

 • 20% tuition discount for the third and additional siblings, enrolled concurrently

-Delayed VA Payments
+Delayed Veterans Administration (VA) Payments

 Under S2248 PL 115-407 Section 103, Wentworth Institute of Technology will not impose a late payment fee, denial of access to facilities, or other penalty against a veteran or eligible dependent due to a late payment of tuition and/or fees from the VA up to the certified benefits amount.
 Any portion of the student bill not covered by VA benefits is still expected to be settled by the due date.

-Returned Check
+Returned Payments

 Late Payments and Delinquent Accounts